dietcokeplz/Covid-19-Literature-Analysis/README.md

 # Covid-19-Literature-Analysis

 For this project I analyze the literatures of Covid-19 from various sources using LDA topic modeling, and make recommendations based on similarities using collaborative filtering to the text that user put into the LDA model to find topic for.
+Data for this project: https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge

 My project is divided into the following tasks: